dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 **Parameters**

-`imageData`: A byte list that stands for the image data.
+`imageData`: A byte list that storing the image pixel data.

 ## setWidth